ml4ai/SARSAmora/README.md

-# SARSAmora - Reinforcement Learnint library for Scala
+# SARSAmora - Reinforcement Learning library for Scala

-I started this library for my own research projects.
-It contains abstractions to implement RL environments, actions and q-functions.
+SARSAmora is a Scala framework for reinforcement learning.
+The framework includes abstractions that separate environment interfaces (including OpenAI's Gym using JEP and ScalaPy) and several different state, action and policy representations from a variety of core reinforcement learning algorithms.

-Currently, the following learning algorithms are implemented:
+The following learning algorithms are currently implemented:

 * SARSA(0)
 * Q-Learning